 Literature search strategy

 We conducted this systematic review according to the guidelines of the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA)[10].
 A systematic review of two medical electronic databases (PubMed and Science Direct) was performed by two independent authors from their date of inception to May 20, 2018.
-To achieve the maximum sensitivity of the search strategy, we combined the terms: ‘‘Perthes disease OR LCPD OR children avascular femoral head necrosis” with “pathology OR etiology OR biomechanics OR genetics” as either key words or MeSH terms.
+To achieve the maximum sensitivity of the search strategy, we combined the terms: ‘‘Perthes disease OR LCPD OR children avascular femoral head necrosis” with “pathology OR aetiology OR biomechanics OR genetics” as either key words or MeSH terms.
 The reference lists of all retrieved articles were reviewed for further identification of potentially relevant studies and assessed using the inclusion and exclusion criteria.

 Selection criteria

-Eligible studies for the present systematic review included those dealing with the etiology of LCPD.
-The initial titles and abstracts screening was made using the following inclusion criteria: studies of any level of evidence, written in English, reporting clinical or preclinical results, published in peer review journals and dealing with the etiology of LCPD.
+Eligible studies for the present systematic review included those dealing with the aetiology of LCPD.
+The initial title and abstract screening was made using the following inclusion criteria: studies of any level of evidence, written in English, reporting clinical or preclinical results, published in peer review journals and dealing with the aetiology of LCPD.
 Exclusion criteria were articles written in other languages or studies with a focus on secondary/LCPD-like diseases caused by systemic conditions such as sickle-cell disease, inflammatory disease, the effects of chemotherapy, radiation or prolonged steroid use.
 We also excluded all the remaining duplicates, articles dealing with other topics, those with poor scientific methodology or without an accessible abstract.
 Reference lists were also hand-searched for further relevant studies.
 All publications were limited to in vivo, in vitro, animal and human studies in the English language.
 Abstracts, case reports, conference presentations, editorials and expert opinions were excluded.

 Data extraction and criteria appraisal